Congregational, Evangelical, UCC

 By the 1830s most of the thirty independent German states had adopted the idea of union churches for their state.
 Part of the attraction of immigration to the U.S. for some Germans then was the freedom to remain purely Evangelical or purely Lutheran rather than unite.
 German Evangelicals appeared first in St. Charles in 1833, then in St. Louis in 1834 with the establishment of Holy Ghost Church.
 Two additional Evangelical churches formed in St. Louis County in 1838, in what is now Mehlville and Des Peres.
 By 1841 Holy Ghost church had created two additional Evangelical churches in St. Louis City as well—St. Marcus on the south, and St. Peter on the north.
 In 1934 the Evangelical Synod of North America merged with the Reformed Church forming the Evangelical and Reformed Church.

-The History and Genealogy Department at the St. Louis County Library Headquarters offers a special finding aid outlining the United Church of Christ resources available at the library.
+The Emerson History and Genealogy Center at the St. Louis County Library Clark Family Branch offers a special finding aid outlining the United Church of Christ resources available at the library.

 Bibliography